devenbansod/SWD-BITS-Pilani-Command-Line-Searcher/readme.txt

 5) Enjoy !!

+Note : The Script runs on Linux Disros as of now.

 P.S. : You can edit this as per your use.
 Or Like if you want to have names of all the members in a csv and want to get their IDs.
 Get it done by extending this.